michelecomfort/sol-aware/README.md

   - Timing issues with making calls to two separate with APIs
   - One API returned status 200 even with an invalid zipcode - had to add additional checks in my error handling
   - Data can only be pulled up to 36 hours in the future - ideally, having a forecast addition might be nice for users to plan ahead
-  - While global state management might be overall for this simple application, it would be a straight-forward implementatio
+  - While global state management might be overall for this simple application, it would be a straight-forward implementation
-  -